Page created on May 12, 2019. Not updated since.

 Squamous cell carcinoma

-SCC are usually found centrally, where they originate from major bronchi.
+SCC are found centrally, where they originate from major bronchi.
 Well-differentiated tumors will show keratinization, poorly-differentiated tumors won’t.
 It’s highly associated with smoking, but not with HPV, like laryngeal SCC is.

 It follows the following process of development:

 - Squamous metaplasia

 - Carcinoma in situ

 - Invasive carcinoma

 This development takes many years.
 The pathohistology slide shows this progression.
 These tumors usually form cavities because of central necrosis.

 Adenocarcinomas are the most common type and are found peripherally.
 They’re the most common type in women and is not associated with smoking, but rather with several genetic mutations, like:

 These mutations are important because we have drugs which target the mutations specifically.